 - a.
 Liabilities held primarily for the purpose of trading; - b.
-Liabilities due to be settled within twelve months after the reporting period; and - c.
-Liabilities for which the Company does not have an unconditional right to defer settlement for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+Liabilities due to be settled within twelve months after the reporting period; and

 Assets and liabilities that are not classified as current are classified as non-current.

 Cash Equivalents

 Cash equivalents, for the purpose of meeting short-term cash commitments, consist of highly liquid time deposits and investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.